zeljkoobrenovic/grounded-architecture/_posts/2022-08-02-ea-as-strategy.md

 <br>
 ## Questions to Consider
+Use the following questions to reflect on whether architecture in your organization is influencing strategy or only reacting to it.

 * *Which business operating model (Diversification, Coordination, Replication, or Unification) best describes your organization’s current approach?
 Is it the right fit for your strategy?*
 * *How does your organization balance global and local flexibility in its IT and business operations?
 Where are the biggest challenges?*